What trends are there in the literature? Literary directions (theoretical material)

 futurism;

-The most prominent representatives of modernism in literature are the French poets Ch.
-Baudelaire, P. Verlaine, Russian poets N. Gumilyov, A. A. Blok, V. V. Mayakovsky, A. Akhmatova, I. Severyanin, English writer O. Wilde, American writer E. Poe, Scandinavian playwright G. Ibsen.
+The most prominent representatives of modernism in literature are the French poets C. Baudelaire, P. Verlaine, Russian poets N. Gumilyov, A. A. Blok, V. V. Mayakovsky, A. Akhmatova, I. Severyanin, English writer O. Wilde, American writer E. Poe, Scandinavian playwright G. Ibsen.

 6) Naturalism

-Naturalism is the name of a trend in European literature and art that arose in the 70s.
-19th century and especially widely deployed in the 80-90s, when naturalism became the most influential trend.
-The theoretical justification of the new trend was given by Emile Zola in the book "Experimental Novel".
+Naturalism is the name of a movement in European literature and art that emerged in the 70s.
+XIX century and especially widely developed in the 80-90s, when naturalism became the most influential movement.
+The theoretical basis for the new trend was given by Emile Zola in his book “The Experimental Novel.”

-German naturalism, as well as naturalism in Scandinavian literature, is entirely a transitional step from naturalism to impressionism.
-Thus, the famous German historian Lamprecht in his "History of the German people" proposed to call this style "physiological impressionism".
-This term is further used by a number of historians of German literature.
+German naturalism, as well as naturalism in Scandinavian literature, represents entirely a transitional stage from naturalism to impressionism.
+Thus, the famous German historian Lamprecht, in his “History of the German People,” proposed calling this style “physiological impressionism.”
+This term is subsequently used by a number of historians of German literature.
 Indeed, all that remains of the naturalistic style known in France is a reverence for physiology.
-Many German naturalist writers do not even try to hide their tendentiousness.
-It usually centers on some problem, social or physiological, around which facts illustrating it are grouped (alcoholism in Hauptmann's Before Sunrise, heredity in Ibsen's Ghosts).
+Many German nature writers do not even try to hide their bias.
+At its center there is usually some problem, social or physiological, around which the facts that illustrate it are grouped (alcoholism in Hauptmann’s “Before Sunrise”, heredity in Ibsen’s “Ghosts”).

-In Russia, naturalism has not received any development.
-The early works of F.I.
-Panferov and M.A.
-Sholokhov were called naturalistic.
+In Russia, naturalism did not receive any development.
+The early works of F. I. Panferov and M. A. Sholokhov were called naturalistic.

-7) natural school
+7) Natural school

-N. G. Chernyshevsky especially sharply emphasizes as the most essential and basic feature of the "literature of the Gogol period" its critical, "negative" attitude towards reality - "literature of the Gogol period" is here another name for the same natural school: it is to N. V. Gogol - auto RU " dead souls"," The Inspector General "," The Overcoat "- as the ancestor, the natural school was erected by V. G. Belinsky and a number of other critics.
-Indeed, many writers who are classified as natural school experienced the powerful influence of various aspects of N. V. Gogol's work.
-In addition Gogol, the writers of the natural school were influenced by such representatives of Western European petty-bourgeois and bourgeois literature as C. Dickens, O. Balzac, George Sand.
+N. G. Chernyshevsky especially sharply emphasizes as the most essential and main feature of the “literature of the Gogol period” its critical, “negative” attitude to reality - “literature of the Gogol period” is here another name for the same natural school: specifically to N. V. Gogol - auto RU " Dead souls", "The Inspector General", "Overcoat" - V. G. Belinsky and a number of other critics erected the natural school as the founder.
+Indeed, many writers classified as a natural school experienced the powerful influence of various aspects of N. V. Gogol's work.
+In addition Gogol, the writers of the natural school were influenced by such representatives of Western European petty-bourgeois and bourgeois literature as Charles Dickens, O. Balzac, George Sand.

-Another current of the natural school relied mainly on the urban philistinism of the 1940s, infringed, on the one hand, by the still tenacious serfdom, and, on the other, by growing industrial capitalism.
-A certain role here belonged to F. M. Dostoevsky, the author of a number of psychological novels and stories ("Poor people", "Double" and others).
+Another current of the natural school relied primarily on the urban philistinism of the 40s, which was disadvantaged, on the one hand, by the still tenacious serfdom, and on the other, by growing industrial capitalism.
+A certain role here belonged to F. M. Dostoevsky, the author of a number of psychological novels and stories ("Poor People", "The Double" and others).

 8) Constructivism

-Constructivism is an art movement that originated in Western Europe after the First World War.
+Constructivism is an artistic movement that originated in Western Europe after the First World War.
 The origins of constructivism lie in the thesis of the German architect G. Semper, who argued that the aesthetic value of any work of art is determined by the correspondence of its three elements: the work, the material from which it is made, and the technical processing of this material.

-The main theme, which has always attracted the attention of constructivists, can be described as follows: "The intelligentsia in the revolution and construction."
-With particular attention to the image of an intellectual in the civil war (I. L. Selvinsky, "Commander 2") and in construction (I. L. Selvinsky "Pushtorg"), the constructivists, first of all, put forward in a painfully exaggerated form its specific gravity and significance under construction.
-This is especially clear in Pushtorg, where the exceptional specialist Poluyarov is opposed by the incompetent communist Krol, who interferes with his work and drives him to suicide.
-Here the pathos of work technique as such obscures the main social conflicts of modern reality.
+The main theme, which has always attracted the attention of constructivists, can be described as follows: “Intelligentsia in revolution and construction.”
+Dwelling with special attention on the image of the intellectual in the civil war (I. L. Selvinsky, “Commander 2”) and in construction (I. L. Selvinsky “Pushtorg”), constructivists first of all put forward in a painfully exaggerated form its specific weight and significance under construction.
+This is especially clear in Pushtorg, where the exceptional specialist Poluyarov is contrasted with the mediocre communist Krol, who prevents him from working and drives him to suicide.
+Here the pathos of the work technique as such obscures the main social conflicts of modern reality.

 9)Postmodernism